The 25 Hottest Breakfast & Brunch Places In Budapest

 When I'd like to impress my friends that Budapest has restaurants as hip as those in New York's East Village, I take them out to Dobrumba.
 With a chic crowd, effortlessly cool design, and a Middle Eastern menu, Dobrumba is a wildly popular place inside Budapest's buzzing Jewish Quarter.
 It's especially enjoyable in the warmer months when the oversized windows swing open and the ear-catching electronic music wafts into the street.

 Curious where the top one percent of Buda residents hang out?
 Wonder no more.
-The owners of Déryné Bistro were ahead of the curve when in 2007 they opened this chic restaurant featuring a Balthazar-like interior as if straight out of the Keith McNally playbook.
-Back then, few places in Budapest offered this brand of casually hip but classy vibes.
-Déryné has managed to remain popular through all these years, even as comparable restaurants have sprouted up on the other side of the Danube with lower price points.
+Déryné's owner was ahead of the curve in 2007 when he opened this chic restaurant featuring a Balthazar-like interior as if straight out of the Keith McNally playbook.
+Back then, few places in Budapest offered this kind of casually hip bistro vibes.
+Déryné has managed to remain popular through these years, even as comparable restaurants have sprouted up on the other side of the Danube, often with lower price points.

 Opened two decades ago, Két Szerecsen is beloved neighborhood restaurant on Nagymező Street, located between Budapest's grand Andrássy Avenue and the Jewish Quarter.
 The space receives plenty of natural light through oversized windows and there are cozy nooks amid the tightly cramped wooden tables.